 Gregg Treinish, Founder/Executive Director

-Gregg Treinish founded Adventurers and Scientists for Conservation in 2011, with a strong passion for both scientific discovery and exploration.
+Gregg Treinish founded Adventure Scientists in 2011, with a strong passion for both scientific discovery and exploration.

 Gregg holds a biology degree from Montana State University and a sociology degree from CU-Boulder.
 He thru-hiked the Appalachian Trail in 2004.

 Contact Gregg at email@example.com or 406.624.3320 ext.
 700.

 Mike Quist Kautz grew up in Maine among the foothills of the White Mountains.
 After earning a degree in Environmental Science from Middlebury College, he managed the Appalachian Mountain Club’s backcountry hut system in New Hampshire, and then went on to get a Masters in Creative Writing from the University of Montana.

 Believing time spent outside is essential to stewardship, Mike's focus is the intersection of recreation and conservation.
 Prior to Adventure Scientists, he worked as the Operations Manager for the Yellowstone Association in Yellowstone National Park.

 Mike also has a background in education.
 He spent a year teaching English in Turkey on a Fulbright grant, and now leads international photography workshops for National Geographic Student Expeditions.
 Mike loves to ski, climb mountains, ride motorcycles and learn new languages.